Celsius vs Monster: Is Celsius Better Than Monster?

 Celsius energy drinks are marketed as fitness-oriented drinks, focusing on natural ingredients designed to support health and metabolism.

-Many people believe Celsius drinks are bad for you, but they are actually one of the healthiest energy drinks.
+Although many wonder, “Is Celsius bad for you?”, they are actually one of the healthiest energy drinks.

 - Green tea extract, which is known for its antioxidant properties and potential to increase fat oxidation.